Signed in as:

 To help prepare individuals for building or moving their careers to a peaceful community setting like Watonga, our Foundation provides free of charge our Remote Worker Training in which we introduce the concept of working for a remote employer.
 It's free!
 Register today!

-The bottom line: If Watonga does not build coworker spaces to attract and retain a professional remote workforce, then those workers will elect to live closer to towns that DO (think living in Kingfisher and driving to Edmond to a formal coworker office space):
+The bottom line: Watonga can build coworker spaces to attract and retain a professional remote workforce.
+Without this, that same workforce will elect to live closer to towns that DO (think living in Kingfisher and driving to Edmond to a formal coworker office space):

 In Edmond: Coworker Edmond